shfitz/DM1143-Ideation-and-Prototyping-FA17/week_1_detail_sep_6.md

 <tr>
 <td>write (on your process website)</td>
 <td></td>
-<td>Write responses to at least three classmates’ personal inventories on your process website.
+<td>Write short responses to at least three classmates’ personal inventories on your process website.
 Compare and contrast.
 Include links to their videos.</td>
 </tr>

 <!-- do -->